brianboyko/frontend-thisguy/_posts/2015-06-24-Or-I-Could-Not-Do-That.markdown

 If I do this right, I'll be able to push my code both to my live site and the GitHub repository at the same time.

 If I do it wrong, well, you won't be reading this message.

+---

+Hmm, looks like I was able to get Heroku working after all.
+Alright, now to send the domain to the frontend app.
+It also means that I have to start paying for servers.
+But... after all is said and done... it should mean, finally, that I can go live.
+Ish.